Last Updated: 31 January 2026

 With the motor out, solder a grey and orange wire to the tabs.

-Step 3 - Connect track pickups
+Step 3 - Connect black track pickup wire

 Power from the track is transferred to the motor via a spring onto the lower motor contact tab, and a copper piece at the top.
 Undo the screw and remove the copper piece.
-Tin the end of the red wire and make a loop with it, or solder a copper eyelet to it.
-Trap it under the screw, and tighten.

-Step 4 - Replace motor
+Step 5 - Replace motor

 Clip the motor back in.
 Replace the weight.